tmutton/AzContactForm/README.md

 Once AzContactForm has deployed head over to the resource group and navigate to the Function.
 You'll need to find the post function's url so open that up and click on "Get function URL".

-Open the Demo in the repository and use the url above to replace the url in the demo code as seen below.
+Find the Demo in the root of this repository and open it.
+Use the url above to replace the url in the default.htm file

+Open Demo/default.htm and post the form